 “Heart of the Lakes” Videos Capture the Power of Nature

-The importance of Great Lakes conservation comes alive in first-person digital stories.
+The Takeaway: The importance of Great Lakes conservation comes alive in first-person digital stories.

 A video series, “The Power of Nature,” makes a compelling case for Great Lakes’ conservation in Michigan through first-person stories and captivating visuals.
 Michigan’s Coastal Management Program provided initial funding for the first set of video stories from Heart of the Lakes, a conservation nonprofit.
 Their support grabbed the attention of other organizations and led the Saginaw Bay Watershed Initiative Network to provide funding for more stories.

 A love of the Michigan coast runs deep in these video subjects, which include a sixth-generation cherry farmer, an urban conservationist introducing young people to the outdoors, and a military veteran who believes in the power of nature to heal.